jcummings/Get-M365CopilotReadiness/README.md

 ---

-> **Notes for contributors**
->
+## Notes for contributors

-> * This script currently performs **readiness heuristics** with a “best effort” connection model and light signals.
+* This script currently performs **readiness heuristics** with a "best effort" connection model and light signals.
 Pull requests that add deeper checks (e.g., detailed Teams/EXO settings, network egress validation, Purview/Defender signals, richer licensing mapping) are welcome—please keep output backward-compatible or gate behind a switch.
-> * If you contribute app-only authentication support, add a separate section in this README with Azure AD app registration steps and exact Graph permissions (Application) required.
+* If you contribute app-only authentication support, add a separate section in this README with Azure AD app registration steps and exact Graph permissions (Application) required.